mennahassan609/emp-system/README.md

 4.Start the React development server: npm start

-5.You need to create superuer in python shell to start using it to login
+5.You need to create superuser in python shell to start using it to login

 The frontend will now be running at http://localhost:3000/.